Calendivity/Calendivity-ML/README.md

 ![Kiku](media/rec_pipeline.png)

-## Time Prediction Model
+## 1. Time Prediction Model

-TensorFlow Model with a TensorFlow Probability's DistributionLambda Layer as the last layer.
-DistributionLambda layer outputs a distribution instead of a number.
-We set the Lambda Layer to output a Gaussian Normal Distribution which means it is computed by calculating the Mean and the Standard Deviation by the subsequent layer.
+This is our main machine learning model which is able to perform multitask learning.
+It consists of a special TensorFlow Probability's DistributionLambda Layer as the last layer.
+DistributionLambda utilize the power of Probabilistic Bayesian Statistics to outputs a distribution object instead of a real consistent number.
+We set the DistributionLambda to output a Gaussian Normal Distribution which means it calculates the Mean and the Standard Deviation as the building blocks of the output distribution.

 ![Kiku](media/model.png)

 This model predict the time duration of activity instead of directly estimating the activity difficulty.
-It calculates the difference of the user input and the generated output to be able to compute the Difficulty and Exp Gain as well as the Activity Recommendation.
-For the details, please check the previous pipeline visualization
+It calculates the difference between the end time input and the generated output to be able to compute the Difficulty and Exp Gain, as well as the Activity Recommendation.
+For the details, please check the previous pipeline illustration.

 ### Customized Loss Function